23-30-Year-Olds Are Not Millennials; Introducing Generation S

 As ownership declines, necessary functions for daily living come increasingly from services.
 Within 10 years, we expect self-driving cars to be prevalent.
-Why would one want to incur the capital cost of car, the maintenance headaches, and the expectedly higher costs of fuel and/or electricity when you will be able to summon a driverless car to wherever you wish (this assumes that without the Lyft or Uber driver, the cost of such services will continue to decline)?
+Why would one want to incur the capital cost of the car, the maintenance headaches, and the expectedly higher costs of fuel and/or electricity when you will be able to summon a driverless car to wherever you wish (this assumes that without the Lyft or Uber driver, the cost of such services will continue to decline)?
 Generation S workers will rent apartments as a household service.
 The transition to services is endless across all types of capital expenses, clothes, bikes, and decorations/furniture.

 The Impact of Generation S